-It is the policy of Rosalind Franklin University to require that every student entering the university show proof of immunity through blood titers and immunization records in order to ensure that the spread of communicable diseases is minimized.
+All students entering Rosalind Franklin University of Medicine and Science (RFUMS) are required to show proof of immunity through immunization records and blood titers in order to ensure that the spread of communicable diseases is minimized.
 Each student must also complete a health history and physical form documenting their health status.
-This policy complies with the recommendations from the State of Illinois.
+This policy complies with the recommendations from the State of Illinois College Immunization Code (77 ILL ADM Code 694) as well as follows guidelines from the Centers for Disease Control and Prevention and the Immunization Action Coalition.
+In accordance with the University's procedures for clinical programs, each student will create a personal profile through CastleBranch and upload their titer lab reports, including initial titer results that are negative, along with proof of required immunizations.